awesome-astra/docs/docs/pages/develop/languages/go.md

 ### 3.2 Other Astra CQL Interfaces
 - [cql-proxy](https://github.com/qzg/cql-proxy) This proxy sidecar is not Go-specific, but it works with the existing Go drivers to provide an interface into Astra.

-## 4. <a name="4-api-rest">Stargate REST API</a>
+## 4. The Stargate API Signing Library

 ### 4.1 Using the Stargate API Signing Library

 **ℹ️ Overview**

-These instructions are aimed at helping people connect to Astra DB programmatically using Stargate's REST interface
+These instructions are aimed at helping people connect to Astra DB programmatically using Stargate's API interface

 **📦 Prerequisites [ASTRA]**

 - You should have an [Astra account](https://astra.dev/3B7HcYo)
 - You should [Have an Astra Token](/docs/pages/astra/create-token/) with "Database Administrator" permissions
 - You should [Install the Astra CLI](/docs/pages/astra/astra-cli/)

 **🖥️ Sample Code**